-Carolina Sanchez: I think that these circumstances somehow have had an impact on the medical devices manufacturing industry in Costa Rica.
-What you really need to understand is that we were focusing on continuing operating because hospitals needed the devices and the support.
+Carolina Sanchez: I think these circumstances somehow have impacted the medical devices manufacturing industry in Costa Rica.
+You need to understand that we were focusing on continuing operating because hospitals needed the devices and support.
 So, what we saw at the beginning was a lot of uncertainty.
-Companies didn’t know what the governments were going to do in terms of full shutdowns and curfews and all of that.
+Companies didn’t know what the governments would do in terms of full shutdowns and curfews and all of that.
 Also, we can say that we have had two different trends during the pandemic.
-On one hand, we had the devices that were needed in the hospitals, like the ventilators and the infusion pumps which were in high demand during the pandemic.
-But also, we have the surgeries, for example, orthopedic and all of those surgeries that could be postponed that also suffer a decrease in the demand.
+On one hand, we had the devices that were needed in the hospitals, like ventilators and infusion pumps, which were in high demand during the pandemic.
+But also, we have surgeries, for example, orthopedic, and all of those surgeries that could be postponed also suffer a decrease in demand.
 So, we have this.
-I also think that it is very positive is that we developed a very strong network of collaboration during the pandemic between the companies and the government.
+I also think it is very positive that we developed a very strong collaboration network during the pandemic between the companies and the government.
 Also, CINDE was involved.
-In there we have a working group to discuss the needs of the industry.
-So, we were sharing information in real-time on what was going to happen.
+In there, we have a working group to discuss the needs of the industry.
+So, we were sharing real-time information on what would happen.

-The Costa Rican government never put strong restrictions on manufacturing operations so the companies could continue to work.
-Actually, we have seen cases in which companies that have different footprints all over the world look to Costa Rica because in their cases they have completely shut down some of their operations.
+The Costa Rican government never strongly restricted manufacturing operations so the companies could continue to work.
+Actually, we have seen cases in which companies that have different footprints all over the world look to Costa Rica because, in their cases, they have completely shut down some of their operations.
 This happened in places like California and other places in Asia.
-So, the operations here were able to respond while their other factories were closed.
+So, the operations here could respond while their other factories were closed.
 So that was very positive.
-It is important for me to mention that even though we had no disruptions in the country particularly, we can definitely tell that there were disruptions.
+It is important for me to mention that even though we had no disruptions in the country, we can definitely tell there were disruptions.
 This brings me to a phenomenon that is not new.
 We are starting to see much more nearshoring.
 This is when companies want to have a closer footprint to their customers with the main objective of minimizing risk.
 This has definitely put the medical device manufacturing industry in Costa Rica on the map.
-A lot of companies are taking a closer look at the country due to the need to be closer to customers and to minimize the risks related to being located across the world in places like Asia.
+Many companies are taking a closer look at the country due to the need to be closer to customers and to minimize the risks related to being located across the world in places like Asia.

 The Central American Group: This is a very interesting development for Costa Rica.
-We know that companies that come back closer to home need to access their markets.
-What makes Costa Rica a good place from which manufacturers in the medical device industry can access their buyers?
+We know that companies returning closer to home need to access their markets.
+What makes Costa Rica a good place where medical device industry manufacturers can access their buyers?

 The Central American Group: I’d like to ask a question that I think the answer is important, that people know.
 One of the things that Costa Rica has as a competitive advantage is the quality of its labor force.
-Maybe you can comment a little bit about the resources that the country allocates to education and what are the things about the labor force that make Costa Rica attractive, especially to medical device companies?
+Maybe you can comment a bit about the resources the country allocates to education and what things about the labor force make Costa Rica attractive, especially to medical device companies.

 In Costa Rica, education is free and mandatory.
 Primary and high school education is free and mandatory for everyone.
-So that means that everyone that is born in Costa Rica should have a good quality education.
+So that means everyone born in Costa Rica should have a good quality education.
 We also ranked very high in education when compared to other countries in Latin America.
-Also, talking about the culture, you’ll see it when you come here, we have a very open culture.
+Also, talking about the culture, you’ll see it when you come here; we have a very open culture.
 We’re very curious as Costa Ricans.
-So, what companies sometimes mention is that when they have operations in the medical device manufacturing industry in Costa Rica, they sometimes find very creative solutions from the people on the production floor.
+So, companies sometimes mention that when they have operations in the medical device manufacturing industry in Costa Rica, they sometimes find creative solutions from the people on the production floor.
 We are not shy when it comes to talking about new ways of doing things and proposing new things.
-Workers are very enthusiastic when the companies try to implement changes and things of that nature.
+Workers are very enthusiastic when companies try to implement changes and things of that nature.
 So that’s what it’s very unique to our culture.

-The Central American Group: It’s our understanding that Costa Rica has a very high level of bilingual workers available.
+The Central American Group: We understand that Costa Rica has a very high level of bilingual workers available.
 Is that the case?

 Irene Pacheco: Yes, yes, that’s definitely another key aspect for it, for the direct labor, specifically in the manufacturing companies.
 This isn’t something that the companies really need at the very beginning for this specific type of labor.
-But when we talk about administrative posts and the positions that I mentioned at the beginning.
+But when discussing administrative posts and the positions I mentioned at the beginning.
 There are over two hundred and fifty bilingual engineers that Boston Scientific has.
 Boston has R&D operations in Costa Rica.
 Right.
 I just mentioned it because it’s one of those success stories.
 We are the second-best in English proficiency in Latin America.
-This definitely makes a difference in manufacturing, but also in the service sector, which is growing and important to the country.
+This definitely makes a difference in manufacturing and the service sector, which is growing and important to the country.

 Carolina Sanchez: Absolutely.
-Well, this is the Free Zone Regime that we mentioned at the beginning.
+Well, this is the Free Zone Regime we mentioned initially.
 It is an agreement between the companies that come and invest in the country from the government of Costa Rica so the companies can meet a certain amount of investment and employment.
 In exchange, they will corporate income tax benefits.
-That’s the main one, is a tax incentive that could range from six percent to six percent to zero percent for a year.
+That’s the main one is a tax incentive that could range from six percent to six percent to zero percent for a year.
 So that means that companies that have operations here could benefit from those preferential tax incentives.
 And there is also a number of incentives that are expired.
 This is the only one, the corporate income tax.
 This is the only incentive that will expire after a year.
-But if the company continues to reinvest in the country, they can restart the system and have another six or eight years.
+But if the company continues reinvesting in the country, it can restart the system for another six or eight years.
 This depends on where they are located.
 And for the listeners, we will be happy to discuss this if you are interested.
 That’s what we do.
-So, feel free to reach out to us for further information on the free zone regime.
-Now I will ask Irene to talk about the Free Trade Zone Regime benefits that do not expire.
+So, feel free to contact us for further information on the free zone regime.
+Now I will ask Irene to discuss the Free Trade Zone Regime benefits that do not expire.

 Irene Pacheco: The one that I would mention that’s one of the most important ones is the exemption on all imports and exports.
-So that basically means that since the day that a company started its operations it will be able to import all your raw material tax-free and also be able to export tax-free, as well.
-So, this is one of the incentives that, as I mentioned, do not expire.
+So that basically means that since the day that a company started its operations, it will be able to import all your raw materials tax-free and also be able to export tax-free, as well.
+So, as I mentioned, this is one of the incentives that do not expire.

 The Central American Group: Well, that will motivate companies to come and speak with you about potential situations in which their companies can set up in a free zone.
 Now to wrap it up, what do you think is unique about Costa Rica and its Medtech industry?

-Irene Pacheco: I think that I would definitely want to mention, and we have been talking about this, but the collaborative mindset definitely makes a difference.
-When you talk to companies in the country, this is one of the key points that they mention and point out.
+Irene Pacheco: I would definitely want to mention, and we have been talking about this, but the collaborative mindset makes a difference.
+When you talk to companies in the country, this is one of the key points they mention.
 Companies understand that working together as partners will definitely strengthen the sector and do even more for all kinds of initiatives.
 Talent is also one of those initiatives with which they work very with CINDE.
 In turn, we also work very closely with academia.
 So, once they understood that this would benefit each of their interests, they started working together.
 Collaboration is one of those key aspects that have made a difference and that also the sector in the country.

-The Central American Group: What we try to do is create an environment that provides good information to our listeners.
+The Central American Group: We try to create an environment that provides good information to our listeners.
 We have found over time that people who listen to our podcasts inevitably have questions that they like answered in more detail.
 Could you tell our listeners how they can get in touch with you if they have questions that they want to follow up with you?